benmezger/gjira/README.md

 ## TODO

-- Check if issue is in commit when running `git ammend` and don't re-append
 - Cache issues the board and check the cache before doing a HTTP request
   - add `--refresh` parameter to GJira